 The recent deaths of pedestrians and bicyclists are a reminder to the Council of danger residents face when traveling safely though our city.
 Our students, many who are in Wards 7 and 8, have to ride multiple buses and then walk long distances from a drop off spot, are in particular danger as well.
-Therefore, the Committee directs \$100,149 in recurring funds from the Committee on Education, for DDOT to hire a Bicycle/Pedestrian Program Specialist to coordinate with schools and communities to plan safe routes for all modes of travel, including evaluating drop-off zones, sidewalks and bike lanes from transit stops, lighting, signals, crosswalks, bike parking, and other upgrades for providing safe passage for students, staff, and visitors.
+Therefore, the Committee directs 1 FTE from OSSE and 1 FTE from OSSEDDOT to the Committee on Transportation and Environment for DDOT to hire a Bicycle/Pedestrian Program Specialist to coordinate with schools and communities to plan safe routes for all modes of travel, including evaluating drop-off zones, sidewalks and bike lanes from transit stops, lighting, signals, crosswalks, bike parking, and other upgrades for providing safe passage for students, staff, and visitors.